-- Oxygen Associated Therapy; Glycoprotein antigen with the host cell or human body cell receptor which is angiotensin-converting enzyme-2.
-This is the receptor for many viruses including the coronavirus, when the virus enters the host cell its spike protein gets cleavage and it breaks down and it happens due to the host cell proteases enzyme found in the human body that is called transmembrane proteases serine now the one part of the serine binds to the ACE-2 receptor and S2 subunit which causes synthesis of viral covering with the host cell sheath.
-Then the virus enters the alveolar cells in the lungs and on the epithelial cells of the oral mucosa and its coronavirus is also found in the cells of the heart, kidney, endothelium and intestine.
-That is why a patient with the infection of the coronavirus has extrapulmonary manifestation in addition to respiratory symptoms [32].
-An enzyme-activated hydrogel bandage called Oxymel (Crawford Healthcare Ltd.) promotes wound healing.
-For patients with chronic illnesses or bacterial bioburden, a similar product with the same basic concept has been developed; the only distinction is the amount of iodine produced.
-When compared to other iodine-based dressings, both dressings had lower iodine levels but equivalent antibacterial characteristics [32]. - Nanotechnology in wound healing: Nanotechnology-based diagnostic and therapeutic strategies enable targeting of the complex normal wound-healing process, cell type specificity, the abundance of regulatory molecules, as well as the pathophysiology of chronic wounds.
-Numerous cutting-edge remedies powered by nanotechnology have been developed to address particular issues with the healing of chronic wounds.
-For the standardization of nanotechnologies, more study is still needed before these therapies can be used in the clinic [33].
-Nanoparticles with inherent qualities that are helpful for treating wounds and nanomaterials utilized as therapeutic agent delivery systems are the groups of nanomaterials used in the healing of wounds [34].
-Scaffolds are created using a variety of nanotechnology processes, such as self-assembly, electrospinning, and phase separation.
+Nanotechnology in wound healing: Diagnostic and therapeutic solutions based on nanotechnology make it possible to target the intricate cell type specificity, normal woundhealing process, the number of regulatory molecules, and the pathophysiology of chronic wounds.
+Numerous cutting-edge remedies powered by nanotechnology have been developed to address issues with the healing of chronic wounds.
+For the standardization of nanotechnologies, more learning is still needed before these therapies can be used in the clinic [33].
+Nanoparticles with inherent qualities that helpful for treating wounds and are nanomaterials utilized as therapeutic agent delivery systems are the groups of nanomaterials used to heal wounds [34].
+Scaffolds are created using a variety of nanotechnology processes, such as electrospinning, phase separation, and self-assembly.
 The most popular technique for creating nanofibers is electrospinning [35].
-A tried-and-true method for creating porous polymeric nanofibers is electrospinning, which has produced nano scaffolds with structural and physical characteristics similar to those of the extracellular matrix [36].
-Silk fibroin electrospun nanofibers were employed as hybrid scaffolds to encourage fibroblast adhesion and proliferation for better healing of diabetic wounds [37].
+Electrospinning is a tried-and-true method for creating porous polymeric nanofibers, which has produced nano scaffolds with structural and physical characteristics similar to those of the extracellular matrix [36].
+Electrospun nanofibers of silk fibroin were used as hybrid scaffolds to promote fibroblast adhesion and proliferation, improving wound healing in diabetes patients [37].

-Fig. 1.
+Figure 1.
 (A) Visual images of an electrospinning apparatus.
 (B) A microscopy image of electro spun scaffold, (C) with aligned fibre orientation, (D) with gridded fibre alignment, and (E) a tubular scaffold [33].

-Fig. 2: Skin wound healing stages that show the molecules and cells in charge of reestablishing a healthy barrier [33].
+Figure 2: Skin wound healing stages that show the molecules and cells in charge of reestablishing a healthy barrier [33].

-Fig 3: Diagrammatic evidence of therapies based on nano-technology used in wound healing [33]
+Figure 3: Diagrammatic evidence of therapies based on nano-technology used in wound healing [33]

-6. Conclusion
+7. Conclusion: